fox-techniques/irene-sankey/README.md

 ## Acknowledgments

+I would like to express my heartfelt gratitude to everyone who contributed their knowledge and support, making this project possible.
+Special thanks to [Mike Bostock](https://observablehq.com/@mbostock) and [Yan Holtz](https://www.yan-holtz.com/) for their invaluable inspiration and insights, which profoundly influenced the direction and development of this project.
+Their expertise and knowledge were instrumental in shaping its final form.
+I am also grateful to the Plotly team for their incredible library, enabling the creation of beautiful, interactive visualizations that bring the data to life.

 Special thanks to the contributors and the open-source community for their support and feedback.
 The Sankey visualization method is inspired by [Matplotlib's Sankey capabilities](https://matplotlib.org/stable/gallery/specialty_plots/sankey_basics.html), with enhancements for customization and usability.